 Uganda is a signatory to a number of international treaties that recognize protection of Traditional Knowledge, Genetic Resources and Traditional Cultural Expressions.
 These include the UNESCO Heritage Convention (since 1987) and the Convention on Biological Diversity (CBD - since 1993).
 In 2014, Uganda ratified the Nagoya Protocol on Access to the Genetic Resources and the Fair and Equitable Sharing of Benefits arising from their Utilization to the Convention on Biological Diversity.
-Uganda as a contracting party to the African Regional Intellectual Property Organization (ARIPO) is in the process of ratifying the 2010 Swakopmund Protocol on the Protection of Traditional Knowledge and Expressions of Folklore.
+Uganda as a contracting party to the African Regional Intellectual Property Organization (ARIPO) is in the process of ratifying the 2010 Swakopmund Protocol on the Protection of Traditional Knowledge and Expressions of Folklore, and the WIPO Treaty on Intellectual Property, Genetic Resources and Associated Traditional Knowledge 2024 that the Minister of Justice and Constitutional Affairs signed in December 2024.

 All these international conventions and treaties, by their nature, do not provide stringent measures for enforcement or adherence to their provisions.
 Hence the need for a domestic legislation for protection of traditional knowledge in Uganda.
-Indeed, Objective XXIV of the 1995 Uganda Constitution states, "cultural and customary values that are consistent with the fundamental human rights and freedoms, human dignity and democracy and with the Constitution of Uganda may be developed and incorporated in all aspects of Ugandan life".
+Indeed, Objective XXIV of the 1995 Uganda Constitution states that "cultural and customary values that are consistent with the fundamental human rights and freedoms, human dignity and democracy and with the Constitution of Uganda may be developed and incorporated in all aspects of Ugandan life".
 Objective XXV also mandates the State and citizens to preserve and promote public property and Uganda's heritage.